sanette/lablgl-lib/README.md

 # Legacy openGL bindings for OCaml

-This is a fork of [lablgl](https://github.com/garrigue/lablgl) simply stripped of TOGL and GLUT (no code modification).
+This is a fork of [lablgl](https://github.com/garrigue/lablgl) simply stripped of TOGL and GLUT, and with an `opam` file (no other code modification).

 The idea is to make maintenance easier with less dependencies.